Job definition parameters

 Type: String

-Required: Yes, when
+Required: Yes, when environment is used.

 When you register a job definition, you can specify an IAM role.
 The role provides the Amazon ECS container agent with permissions to call the API actions that are specified in its associated policies on your behalf.
-Jobs that are running on Fargate resources must provide an execution role.
+Jobs that run on Fargate resources must provide an execution role.
 For more information, see AWS Batch execution IAM role.

 Type: String